Best Software For Designing SVG Cutting Files

 Make The Cut is full featured cutting software that will cut directly to many different cutters.
 It includes many advanced design features.
 The software imports and exports many different file types.
 There have not been updates to this software in several years, so plugins for newer cutters are not available.
 But the software is still quite competitive in the market for those designing SVG cutting files.
 You can create your own cutting files, or customize or edit designs that you have.
 Then you can select all (ctrl+a) and export as SVG (Ctrl+Shift+S).
 These SVG files may be imported into your favorite cutting software.

-The User Gallery in Make The Cut is no longer functional.
-However, you can download thousands of designs from that Gallery.
+The User Gallery in Make The Cut is partially functional.
+You can still download thousands of designs from that Gallery.
 If you own Make The Cut, see this document to learn how to Retrieve your registration key by Sandy McCauley.
 She has also made some of the archived gallery files available for FREE download:

 Files contributed by Dave (AKA Berry One) Dave contributed files primarily in MTC format.
 There are a few SVG files among his collection that even those who do not own Make The Cut can access.